 Pigs Need a Lot of Space

-Pigs in general take up a lot of space, and not just because they're large in size.
-Pigs are incredibly intelligent animals that can become bored, depressed, angry, and territorial when they don't have the space to explore, root, or dig in mud and dirt.
+Pigs, in general, take up a lot of space, and not just because they're large.
+Pigs require daily exercise so they don't become bored, which could lead to destructive or aggressive behavior.
 Some can even become aggressive towards humans and bite or charge.
 Many pigs are abandoned or surrendered to shelters simply because their owners don't have the space to keep them happy, healthy, and engaged.

 07 of 09